-Elective 4.2

-Life, the Universe and Everything (Approximately 30 hours)
+Elective 4.2 Life, the Universe and Everything (Approximately 30 hours)

-This unit elective explores competing views to the universal questions around the origin of the universe and life on earth.
+This unit elective explores competing views on the universal questions around the origin of the universe and life on earth.
 The two main explanations studied are scientific explanations and theist explanations.

-Learners will investigate key theories and understandings including:
+In this elective learners investigate key theories and understandings including:

-- 1. Science and Faith as ways of knowing (including paradigms) - 2.
+- 1. Science and faith as ways of knowing (including paradigms) - 2.
 Theories for the origin of the universe and proponents of these theories - 3.
-Theories about the origin of human life and proponents of these theories
+Theories about the origin and variety of human life and proponents of these theories